MakotoE/guess-the-eval/README.md

 # Guess the Eval

 [Guess the Eval](https://makotoe.github.io/guess-the-eval/) presents a series of chess positions, and you have to guess what evaluation Stockfish gives to those positions.
 In addition, you will determine what the best moves are.
-You can also guess who played in that game, or in which tournament it took place, for bonus points.
+You can also guess who played in that game for bonus points.

 As you can tell, this is a prototype.